dlvu/dlvu.github.io/course-details/index.md

             <img src="lecture00.course-details.key-stage-0008.svg" class="slide-image" />

             <figcaption>
-            <p    >The practicals are on Thursday or Friday.
-You can find the schedule on Canvas (under Pages &gt; Practicals) and you can sign up to a group of your choice (under People &gt; Practicals).
-There are no practicals in the first week, to allow you to focus on theory.
-We do, however, strongly recommend that you start on the assignment today, so you can get a sense of whether you are likely to struggle with it.<br></p><p    >You don’t have to have finished the assignment before the practical, but you should have <em>started</em>.
+            <p    >You can find the schedule for the practicals on Canvas (under Pages &gt; Practicals) and you can sign up to a group of your choice (under People &gt; Practicals). <br></p><p    >You don’t have to have finished the assignment before the practical, but you should have <em>started</em>.
 Make sure to show up to the practical with questions ready, or at least knowing which parts of the assignment you have difficulty with.</p><p    ></p>
             </figcaption>
        </section>